Hippolyte-Menou/I2B2MetadataTreeInShiny/README.md

-*Particularly proud of the [insertion of the children inside the tree without modifying the status of each other nodes](https://github.com/Hippolyte-Menou/I2B2MetadataTreeInShiny/blob/main/server.R#L154)*
+*Particularly proud of the [insertion of the children inside the tree without modifying the status of every other nodes](https://github.com/Hippolyte-Menou/I2B2MetadataTreeInShiny/blob/main/server.R#L154)*